Discord Monetization: Revenue, Fees, and Setup

 Table of Contents

 Discord monetization gives server owners a built-in way to charge for community access, exclusive channels, and digital products — but the 90/10 revenue split hides real processing costs, US-only eligibility locks out most of the world, and a three-tier cap limits how you price.
-This breakdown covers actual server revenue by niche, the true fee math most guides skip, every monetization method available in 2026, and when a Telegram paid community puts more cash in your pocket.
+This guide covers every monetization method available in 2026, how to set up Server Subscriptions step by step, actual server revenue by niche, the true fee math most guides skip, and when a Telegram paid community puts more cash in your pocket.

 Who Can Actually Use Discord Monetization?